CasualYT31/ComputerWars/CWM Format Specification.md

 All Computer Wars Map files will have the extension `.cwm`.
 There is a possibility that I could have `.#cwm` extensions to refer to specific versions, but the header carries out this job anyway so... eh.
-I'll leave it here as an idea I might come back to later if I don't forget about it.
+I'll leave it here as an idea I might come back to later.

 ## Header